-The Learning from Deaths process enhances, and does not replace the current Investigation and Learning Policy, Incident and Serious Incident Management Policy, Safeguarding Policy, Courts & Evidence Policy or the Compliment, Comments, Concerns and Complaints Management Policy.
+The Learning from Deaths process enhances and does not replace the Patient Safety Incident Response Framework, Safeguarding Policy, Courts & Evidence Policy, Disclosure Policy or the Compliment, Comments, Concerns and Complaints Management Policy.

 The Trust operates within a 'just culture', recognising that mistakes can happen within healthcare and that there are often system and process improvements required to support staff to do their job effectively.
 YAS recognises that when staff are involved in a patient death, and or when a patient safety incident occurs, this can be a very stressful experience, sometimes becoming a 'second victim' to the incident and they will need support through a number of mechanisms.